sebbekarlsson/nilms/HOW_TO_CREATE_A_THEME.md

 > This element is now editable:
 ![editable gif](screenshots/editable.gif)

+## Global variables
+> Here are some global variables that can be accessed in your template:

+* post - only accessable if a post is using the template
+* page - only accessable if a page is using the template
+* PageFacade - used to query pages
+* PostFacade - used to query posts

 ## Accessing static files
 > Accessing static files is easy, here is an example: